Wesleyan theology: Churches upholding Wesleyan theology

 In 19th-century America, a dissension arose over the nature of entire sanctification.
-Those who believed that entire sanctification could occur both instantaneously or could result from progressive sanctification culminating in Christian perfection, remained within the mainline Methodist Churches; others, however, heavily emphasized the instantaneous nature of entire sanctification.
-The latter line of thought came to be known as the holiness movement and while many of those who supported it remained in mainline Methodism (e.g. Asbury Theological Seminary), others began the various holiness churches, including the Free Methodist Church, Church of God (Holiness), the Church of God (Anderson), the Churches of Christ in Christian Union, and the Wesleyan Methodist Church, which later merged with the Pilgrim Holiness Church to form the Wesleyan Church, which is present today.
+Those who believed that entire sanctification could occur both instantaneously or could result from progressive sanctification culminating in Christian perfection, remained within the mainline Methodist Churches; others, however, emphasized the instantaneous nature of entire sanctification.
+The latter line of thought came to be known as the holiness movement and while many of those who supported it remained in mainline Methodism, such as at Asbury Theological Seminary.
+Others began the various holiness churches.
+Including the Free Methodist Church, Church of God (Holiness), the Church of God (Anderson), the Churches of Christ in Christian Union, and the Wesleyan Methodist Church, which later merged with the Pilgrim Holiness Church to form the Wesleyan Church, which is present today.
 Other holiness groups, which also rejected the competing Pentecostal movement, merged to form the Church of the Nazarene.
 The Salvation Army is another Wesleyan-Holiness group which traces its roots to early Methodism.
 The Salvation Army's founders Catherine and William Booth founded the organization to stress evangelism and social action when William was a minister in the Methodist Reform Church.

 The conservative holiness movement, including denominations such as the Allegheny Wesleyan Methodist Connection, Bible Methodist Connection of Churches, Evangelical Methodist Church Conference, Evangelical Wesleyan Church and Fellowship of Independent Methodist Churches, emerged in the 19th and 20th centuries to herald many of the strict standards of primitive Methodism, including outward holiness, plain dress, and temperance.
+A modified form of Wesleyan theology became the basis for other distinct denominations as well, for example the Holiness Pentecostal movement launched by William J. Seymour and Charles Parham, represented by denominations such as the Apostolic Faith Church and International Pentecostal Holiness Church.
+These traditions incorporate the Wesleyan doctrine of a second work of grace prior to their belief in the baptism with the Holy Spirit.

 Relationship with other religions

-John Wesley's statements against the Islamic faith are well known.
-Wesley assumed the superiority of Christianity vis-a-vis to Islam, based on his commitment to the biblical revelation as "the book of God".
-His theologic interpretation of Christianity was seeking its imperative rather than considering other Abrahamic and Eastern religions to be equal.
-He often regarded the lifestyles of Muslims as an "ox goad" to prick the collective Christian conscience (cf. Acts 9 :5).
-Furthermore, his Anglo-centrism and common lay preaching had pulled future Methodist churches in conflict with other world religions.
+Wesley assumed the superiority of Christianity vis-à-vis to Islam, based on his commitment to the biblical revelation as "the book of God".
+His theological interpretation of Christianity was seeking its imperative rather than considering other Abrahamic and Eastern religions to be equal.
+He regarded the righteous lifestyles of Muslims as an "ox goad" to prick the collective Christian conscience.
+Although his Letter to a Roman Catholic (1749), a conciliatory appeal for understanding and shared Christian faith, is sometimes seen as an act of religious tolerance, Wesley remained rooted in the anti-Catholicism characteristic of 18th-century England.